 Students who are accepted into the program pay no tuition, but are responsible for transportation, housing, and food costs.
 Personal Protective Equipment (PPE) is provided by the program.

-The new program is working in tandem with the state’s current vocational training system and is expected to draw many of its students from within the logging industry itself as well as from Maine’s four high school vocational logging programs.
+The new program is working in tandem with the state’s current vocational training system and so far has drawn many of its students from within the logging industry itself as well as from Maine’s high school vocational logging programs.
 For the first time, logging operators are being trained similarly to other advanced trade occupations with a high school and postsecondary approach.

 A promotional video for MLOP developed by the PLC gives potential students a good look at the opportunities afforded by the program and the logging industry.